nipafx/nipafx.dev/content/articles/2015-02-15-value-based-classes.md

 This is easily overlooked and if you do that, it will likely break your code in subtle ways in future Java releases.
 To prevent that I wanted to cover value-based classes in their own post - even though I already mentioned the most important bits in other articles.

-### Overview

-This post will first look at why value-based classes exist and why their use is limited before detailing those limitations (if you're impatient, jump [here](#Limitations)).
+This post first looks at why value-based classes exist and why their use is limited before detailing those limitations (if you're impatient, jump [here](#limitations)).
-It will close with a note on FindBugs, which will soon be able to help you out.
+It closes with a note on FindBugs, which will soon be able to help you out.

-[toc exclude=Overview]

 ## Background